Matt Stevens (safety)

-Matthew Brian Stevens (born June 14, 1973) is a former American football safety in the National Football League (NFL), who played for five different teams.
-He played college football at Appalachian State University.
+Matthew Brian Stevens (June 14, 1973 – March 20, 2025) was an American professional football player who was a safety in the National Football League (NFL) for five different teams.
+He played college football for the Appalachian State Mountaineers.
+He was selected in the third round of the 1996 NFL draft with the 87th overall pick.

+Personal life

 Stevens was paralyzed from the waist down in a motorcycle accident in 2007; however, by 2011 he had regained the ability to move through the use of special leg brace support.

-Stevens was born in Northville, Michigan, but his family moved to Chapel Hill, North Carolina) when he was a child.
+Stevens was born in Northville, Michigan, but his family moved to Chapel Hill, North Carolina, when he was a child.
 He attended Chapel Hill High School, graduating in 1991.
+Stevens died on March 20, 2025, at the age of 51.